Bike riding can be an expensive hobby if you let it.

-Many bikes retailing below £2,500 come with entry-level stock wheels, and all of our Cycling Weekly testers will confirm that swapping these can drastically improve ride quality.
+Many bikes retailing below $3,000 / £2,500 (and quite a few over that figure) come with entry-level stock wheels, and all of our Cycling Weekly testers will confirm that swapping these for a pair of the best road bike wheels can drastically improve ride quality.

 However, this is an area where there is a very clear point of diminishing returns.
 It can be tempting to build up a 'wheel library' of hoops for all occasions, but we'd advise most riders to find a middle ground and stick with it.